w3f/polkadot-wiki/docs/learn/learn-collator.md

 ---

 !!!info
-    This page provides a general overview of the role of collators' in the Polkadot ecosystem.
-For more detailed information you can read the [Parachain Protocol Overview](./learn-parachains-protocol.md).
+    This page provides a general overview of the role of collators in the Polkadot ecosystem.
+For more detailed information, read the [Parachain Protocol Overview](./learn-parachains-protocol.md).

 ## Collators' Role